Carina-P/ms3-best-books/README.md

 # Best Books

 This is the site where you get inspired and find new books to read.
-A place with short descriptions of different books and also reviews with other readers best tips.
+You will find descriptions of different books and also reviews with other readers best tips.

 The live project can be found here: [https://ms3-best-books.herokuapp.com/](https://ms3-best-books.herokuapp.com/)